The Stitch is Right Blanket Game 2.0 is the latest version of our first Stitch is Right Game back a few years ago.

 Design Considerations

-I have seen patterns where there is a ridge between sections of stitch combinations.
-Each new section will have you do either a front loop or back loop single crochet to get the ridge to appear.
-It depends on if you start on the RS or WS on the one that is assigned.
+I have seen patterns with a ridge between sections of stitch combinations.
+Each new section will have you do a back loop stitch to make the ridge appear.

 This is designed to be fun to see what community members have for combinations.